bradwright/mnml/README.markdown

 * Is strictly WSGI;
 * Provides URL mapping to HTTP response relationship, aka routing;
 * Provides methods for all HTTP method verbs (`PUT` and `DELETE` are supported);
-* Provides flexible regular expression matching for URLs with the ability to reverse said URLs (like Django's `reverse` function);
+* Provides named route matching for URLs with the ability to reverse said URLs (like Django's `reverse` function);
 * Provides the ability to add middleware functions so one can alter the request or response as required;
 * Does not dictate the template or ORM layer you should use--MNML is strictly about URL routing and serving, and tools needed to do so; and mostly
 * Lets the implementer write Python, not a sub-set of Python.